ctong751/Scheduling-AI/README.txt

+In this project, I implement a dynamic scheduling algorithm to calculate the early start, late start, early finish, late finish, and slack values for the nodes in the directed graph, and also identify the critical path.

 To compile and run my code, these steps need to be followed.
 First, compile the three java files in the assignment7 package: javac assignment7/*.java